Raised fist: History

 Children preparing for evacuation during the Spanish Civil War (1930s), some giving the Republican salute.
 The Republicans showed a raised right fist whereas the Nationalists gave the Roman salute.

 The graphic symbol was popularised in 1948 by Taller de Gráfica Popular, a print shop in Mexico that used art to advance revolutionary social causes.
 Its use spread through the United States in the 1960s after artist and activist Frank Cieciorka produced a simplified version for the Student Nonviolent Coordinating Committee: this version was subsequently used by Students for a Democratic Society and the Black Power movement.

 The raised right fist was frequently used in posters produced during the May 1968 revolt in France, such as La Lutte continue, depicting a factory chimney topped with a clenched fist.

+The South African Students' Organization used the clenched and raised black fist as its logo, and the image became a symbol for the Black Consciousness Movement.
+Anti-apartheid activist Steve Biko's coffin also featured the image.

 Robin Morgan designed the feminist symbol of a raised fist within the Venus symbol for a protest of the 1969 Miss America pageant, where it was popularized.

 A raised fist incorporating the outline of the state of Wisconsin, as designed in 2011, is meant for union protests against the state rescinding collective bargaining.